-RALPH LAUREN OPERATING GUIDELINES
+RALPH LAUREN OPERATING STANDARDS

-RALPH LAUREN and its affiliates and subsidiaries including but not limited to, CHAPS and CLUB MONACO (collectively referred to herein as "RLC" or the "Company") is dedicated to global citizenship and sustainability, and we expect the factories, subcontractors, distributors, manufacturers, business partners, service providers, suppliers and agents who are affiliated with the production of Ralph Lauren goods (collectiviely, "Suppliers") to share in these commitments.
+RALPH LAUREN and its affiliates and subsidiaries including but not limited to, CHAPS and CLUB MONACO (collectively referred to herein as "RLC" or the "Company") is dedicated to global citizenship and sustainability, and we expect the factories, subcontractors, distributors, manufacturers, business partners, service providers, suppliers and agents who are affiliated with the production of Ralph Lauren goods (collectively, “Suppliers”) to share in these commitments.
 RLC does not own the factories making its products or employ the employees in those factories, so it is essential that our Suppliers assume direct responsibility for protecting the environment and championing better lives for their employees.
-To that end, we require all Suppliers to observe certain operational standards set forth herein ("Standards") for a safe, sustainable, inclusive and ethical workplace that embraces a fundamental effort toward continuous improvement.
+To that end, we require all Suppliers to observe certain operational standards set forth herein (“Standards”) for a safe, sustainable, inclusive and ethical workplace that embraces a fundamental effort toward continuous improvement.

 - LEGAL AND ETHICAL STANDARDS

 We expect our Suppliers to observe all applicable local and national laws as well as international regulations and standards in the operation of their business.
-While we recognize the different legal and cultural environments in which Suppliers operate, we expect them to align with our Standards even when they offer great protections than those imposed by local, regional and national laws.
+While we recognize the different legal and cultural environments in which Suppliers operate, we expect them to align with our Standards even when they offer greater protections than those imposed by local, regional and national laws.

-Anti-Bribery/Conflict of Interest–Suppliers must not engage in offering or accepting compensation of any value (such as gifts, discounts, services, loans, payments), either directly or indirectly, to or from any of the Company's employees, service providers or to any government or political officials, to obtain an unfair or improper advantage.
+Anti-Bribery/Conflict of Interest – Suppliers must not engage in offering or accepting compensation of any value (such as gifts, discounts, services, loans, payments), either directly or indirectly, to or from any of the Company’s employees, service providers or to any government or political officials, to obtain an unfair or improper advantage.
 Suppliers shall also avoid any form of fraud or any action that creates, or appears to create, a conflict of interest with the Company.

 Transparent Record Keeping – Suppliers must maintain and make immediately available for inspection accurate records.